clarkfitzg/clarkfitzg.github.io/_posts/2017-10-31-3-billion-rows-with-R.md

 ```

 Then be patient.
-This assumes that the data be begins initially grouped by some column, and
+This assumes that the data begins initially grouped by some column, and
 processing the largest group doesn't exceed available memory.
 Some
 techniques can work around these assumptions, but I won't mention them
 here.